Orlando Bloom: Personal life

 Bloom has said that he tries "not to exclude himself from real life as much as possible."
 During filming in Morocco for Kingdom of Heaven, Bloom rescued and adopted a dog, Sidi (a black Saluki mix with a white mark on his chest).

 In 2004, he became a full member of SGI-UK (the UK branch of Soka Gakkai International), a lay Buddhist association affiliated with the teachings of Nichiren.

 Bloom has also been a part of Global Green, an environmental company, since the early 2000s.
-As part of his environmental involvement, he has renovated his London home to use solar panels, incorporate recycled materials, and use energy efficient lightbulbs.
-Bloom has been approached by UNICEF to act as an international ambassador.
+As part of his environmental involvement, he has renovated his London home to use solar panels, incorporate recycled materials, and has used energy efficient lightbulbs.

 Involved in modelling work, in 2002 he starred opposite English actress Kate Beckinsale in a Gap television advertisement directed by Cameron Crowe.

 Bloom has a tattoo of the Elvish word "nine" on his right wrist, written in fictional Tengwar Elvish script, a reference to his involvement in The Lord of the Rings as one of the nine members of the Fellowship of the Ring.
-The other actors of "The Fellowship" (Sean Astin, Sean Bean, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen, and Elijah Wood) got the same tattoo with the exception of John Rhys-Davies whose stunt double got the tattoo instead.
-Bloom also has a tattoo of a sun on his lower left abdomen, which he got at age 15 before moving to London.
+The other actors of "The Fellowship" (Sean Astin, Sean Bean, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen and Elijah Wood) had the same tattoo with the exception of John Rhys-Davies whose stunt double had the tattoo instead.

 On 12 February 2009, Bloom actively participated in the 'Australia Unites' fundraiser to raise support for the victims of the Australian bushfires on 7 February 2009.

 On 12 October 2009, Bloom was named a UNICEF Goodwill Ambassador.
 He has been involved in the organisation since 2007 and has visited schools and villages in Nepal in support of sanitation and education programmes.
-Bloom also visited the city of Sloviansk in eastern Ukraine in April 2016 to raise awareness of the education crisis facing children during the Russo-Ukrainian war in 2014-2015.
+Bloom also visited the city of Sloviansk in the east of Ukraine in April 2016 to raise awareness of the education crisis facing children during the Russo-Ukrainian war in 2014–2015.
+In 2023, Bloom returned to Ukraine again as a Goodwill Ambassador.
+Bloom met children affected by the war at a children's centre in Kyiv and met Ukrainian president Volodymyr Zelenskyy.

-Bloom has sustained several injuries: he broke his left arm and cracked his skull three times, broke his nose while playing rugby union, broke his right leg skiing in Switzerland, broke his left leg in a motorbike crash, and broke his right wrist while snowboarding.
-He also broke his back when he slipped trying to reach a roof terrace of a friend's house and fell three floors.
+Bloom has sustained a number of injuries: he broke his left arm and cracked his skull three times, broke his nose while playing rugby union, broke his right leg skiing in Switzerland, broke his left leg in a motorbike crash and broke his right wrist while snowboarding.
+He also broke his back when he slipped trying to reach the roof terrace of a friend's house and fell three floors.
 He also broke some ribs while shooting The Lord of the Rings.

 On 13 July 2009, four hooded teenagers broke into the Hollywood Hills home of Bloom and stole nearly half a million dollars' worth of possessions.
-The burglars, dubbed the "Bling Ring," targeted the homes of young celebrities.
+The burglars, dubbed the "Bling Ring," targeted the homes of celebrities.
 Most of Bloom's stolen items were retrieved.